vakila/automerge.github.io/docs/glossary.md

 ## Eventual Consistency

-Applications built with Automerge are assumed to be *eventually consistent.* Users should expect to see the same application state as the other users they collaborate with, **eventually**.
-This is a radical shift from how most multi-user applications work today, which require systems to be highly available.
-All users in a multi-user application are typically required online in order to change or interact with the app.
-In contrast, an eventually consistent application will always allow the user to type into the application.
-When the users come back online, their computers can syncronize and update to the latest state.
+Applications built with Automerge are *eventually consistent.* This means if several users are working together, they will *eventually* all see the same application state, but at any given moment it's possible for the users to be temporarily out of sync.

+Eventual consistency allows applications to work offline: even if a user is disconnected from the internet, Automerge allows that user to view and modify their data.
+If the data is shared between several users, they may all update their data independently.
+Later, when a network is available again, Automerge ensures that those edits are cleanly merged.
+See the page on [conflicts](cookbook/conflicts) for more detail on these merges.

 ## Documents